willingc/willing-consulting-2022/docs/blog/posts/2019/2019-11-02-python-steering-retro.md

 ---
-title: "Serving on the Inaugural Python Steering Council"
 date: 2019-11-02
+authors: [willingc]
 tags: [python, steering-council, governance]
 featured_image: "/images/2019/pycon-psc.jpg"
+description: >
-description: "A Closer Look – Encouraging people to run for the Python Steering Council and offer insight on being a Steering Council member.
+  A Closer Look – Encouraging people to run for the Python Steering Council and offer insight on being a Steering Council member.
-"
-summary: "Encouraging people to run for the Python Steering Council and offer insight on being a Steering Council member."
-draft: false
 ---
+# Serving on the Inaugural Python Steering Council

-The successful release of Python 3.8 (thanks Łukasz and everyone who contributed) begins a new chapter for the Python Steering Council.
-Under the new governance of core development, described in [PEP 13](https://www.python.org/dev/peps/pep-0013/#electing-the-council), a new Steering Council is elected after each major release cycle.
+**The successful release of Python 3.8 (thanks Łukasz and everyone who contributed) begins a new chapter for the Python Steering Council.** Under the new governance of core development, described in [PEP 13](https://www.python.org/dev/peps/pep-0013/#electing-the-council), a new Steering Council is elected after each major release cycle.